 - Use Links – You can’t convey every message in just one or two sentences.
 Sometimes, those lines must be the introduction to an awesome piece of content.

 - Use CTAs: Make sure that the CTA of your Facebook posts is aligned with the content that you offer.
 You need to make it clear for the users on what you want them to do.
-If you want to bring more awareness, you’ll need to ask from them to share your post.
+If you want to bring more awareness, you’ll need to ask them to share your post.

 - Be Original: Posts with original photos have an organic and personal feel.
 You want to humanize your brand and connect with your customers.
 If you use generic images, you’re working against that objective.
 Be authentic.